 “It’s democracy.
 It’s messy, it’s beautiful,” Walz said.

-If Harris loses, her selection of Walz over swing-state politicians like Pennsylvania Gov. Josh Shapiro could be subject to fresh criticism.
-Some questioned the upside of picking a running mate from a state that hasn’t supported a Republican presidential candidate in more than 50 years.
+Harris’ selection of Walz over swing-state politicians like Pennsylvania Gov. Josh Shapiro could be subject to fresh criticism now that she has lost.
+Some had questioned the upside of picking a running mate from a state that hasn’t supported a Republican presidential candidate in more than 50 years.
 Harris bet that Walz’s rural roots and background as a former soldier, teacher and football coach would strengthen her appeal to working-class voters in battleground states.

 Walz’s joyful, energetic attitude was a hit with Democrats on the campaign trail.
 Many who attended his rallies proudly waved “Coach!” signs and donned camouflage “Harris-Walz” hats, a nod to the governor’s experience as a hunter.